-Led by St Aidan's C of E High School, the Yorkshire Schools Alliance continues to have a pivotal role in the development and training of new teachers across our region.
+Led by St Aidan's C of E High School, the Yorkshire Schools Alliance continues to play an important role in the delivery of CPD for the benefit of all teachers and staff across the Alliance.

-Since its inception in 2015, the YSA (previously YTSA), has successfully trained over 200 teachers with 75% of these successfully securing employment before completion of their teacher training course.
+Since its inception in 2015, the YSA (previously YTSA), has successfully trained over 250 teachers with at least 75% of these trainees successfully securing employment before completion of their teacher training course.
 We are immensely proud that a high proportion of these trainees have been employed by St Aidan's and across other YSA partner schools.

-From September 2021 we will continue with our commitment to train and mentor new teachers, as well as deliver a Professional Development Programme accessible to all staff across the Alliance.
-The delivery of this CPD Programme is also a vital part of our on-going work and collaboration as an Alliance, with many of our teaching staff taking up the opportunity of delivering and receiving training in other schools as well as our own.
+From September 2023 we will continue with our commitment to deliver a Professional Development Programme accessible to all staff across the Alliance underpinned by the very latest education research findings.
+The delivery of this CPD Programme is a vital part of our on-going work and collaboration as an Alliance, with many of our teaching staff taking up the opportunity of delivering and receiving training in other schools as well as our own, as well as participating in Subject Network groups in collaboration with the wider staff teams from across our YSA membership.